RVing with Dogs in the Rain: The Messy Struggle No One Talks About

 We love our dogs more than anything and wouldn’t travel without them.
-Rainy days are the biggest pain when traveling with them though.
+Rainy days are the biggest pain when traveling with them, though.

 This post contains affiliate links.
 As a participant in Amazon Associates and various affiliate programs, we are compensated when qualifying purchases are made through our referral links at no additional cost to you.
 Full Disclosure

 Dogs need to do their business even on rainy days.
-So with that, you need to plan ahead a bit to ensure a wet dog doesn’t make a disaster out of your RV trip.
+So with that, you need to plan a bit to ensure a wet dog doesn’t make a disaster out of your RV trip.

 A wet dog in a motorhome can not only be smelly and messy, but they can also be cold, miserable, and even run the risk of developing hypothermia.